-- Developing thinking skills made one of the key drivers in our curriculum (under the heading ‘Enquiry’).
-Creative and Critical thinking skills are now planned into each subject/topic.
+- Developing thinking skills is one of the key drivers in our curriculum (under the heading ‘Enquiry’).

-- Review of oral and written feedback and focusing on ensuring our feedback enables a ‘Growth Mindset’ and is linked to the Characteristics of Learning.
-Staff CPD on ‘Growth Mindset’
+- A focus on ensuring our feedback enables a ‘Growth Mind-set’ and is linked to the Characteristics of Learning.

 - Expectations for the environment agreed and added to environment audit

-- Staff discussed characteristics of learning and agreed 5 key characteristics which we want the children of WHI to develop – Perseverance, Independence, Imagination, Co-operation, Curiosity
+- Staff promote 5 key characteristics which we want the children of WHI to develop – Perseverance, Independence, Imagination, Co-operation, Curiosity

 - Each characteristic represented by a ‘Learning Character’.
-Learning Characters introduced into every classroom
+Learning Characters are evident and used in every classroom

 - Whole school assemblies planned linked to Characteristics of Learning to coincide with classroom focus